helium/HIP/0072-secure-concentrators.md

 The proposed SCC design allows existing Helium miners to upgrade by swapping out existing concentrator cards with new secure card.
-In addition, SCC would enable the DIY community to build their own hardware, greatly increasing the diversity and proliferation of hotspots.
+In addition, SCC would enable the DIY community to build their own hardware, greatly increasing the diversity and proliferation of Hotspots.

 ## Stakeholders